Offer ends in: 2h 7m 27s

 • Hip Dysplasia

-Hip Dysplasia is a common condition among active dogs because the hip and joint support can deteriorate as they age.
+Hip Dysplasia is common among active dogs because the hip and joint support can deteriorate as they age.
 The Rhodesian Ridgeback Labrador can dislocate the socket joint on their hips, causing painful friction in the hip socket.
 An awkward limp on its hind legs is the first sign of hip dysplasia.
 The Labrador Rhodesian Ridgeback can suffer permanent paralysis if it remains untreated.

 • Bloat